-The New Year’s Eve feast in Cuba, Austria, Hungary, Portugal and other countries often include pork because it symbolizes progress and prosperity while lentils in Italy resemble coins and represents future financial success.
-In the Netherlands, Mexico and Greece, ring-shaped cakes and pastries represent the year coming full circle.
+The New Year’s Eve feast in Cuba, Austria, Hungary, Portugal, and other countries often include pork because it symbolizes progress and prosperity while lentils in Italy resemble coins and represents future financial success.
+In the Netherlands, Mexico, and Greece, ring-shaped cakes and pastries represent the year coming full circle.

 Rice pudding with an almond hidden inside is served on New Year’s Eve in Sweden and Norway.
 Whoever finds the almond can expect twelve months of good fortune.
 In Denmark, the traditional lucky meal boiled cod, kale and pork is on New Year’s Eve.
 The custom in Denmark is to throw dishes at the neighbor’s door as a sign of friendship.

 In the United States, we often observe the traditional new year’s meal on New Year’s Day.
 It is most often a meal of pork, black-eyed peas, and greens, especially in the south.
 The pork symbolizes wealth and prosperity because of its rich, delicious fattiness.
-It also symbolizes looking to the future, because the pig roots forward.
+It also symbolizes looking to the future, because of the pig roots forward.

 The black-eyed peas symbolize good luck which dates back to the Civil War era.
 During the Siege of Vicksburg, the town was cut off from all food supplies for two months.
-During this time, the people were close to starvation and resorted to eating the lowly “cowpeas” (also known as black-eyed peas) which were reserved for feeding livestock.
+During this time, the people we’re close to starvation and resorted to eating the lowly “cowpeas” (also known as black-eyed peas) which were reserved for feeding livestock.
 If it were not for these peas, many of the people would not have survived; therefore, they are considered lucky.

 Another black-eyed pea tradition is that you should eat one pea for every day of the year to bring you luck and prosperity, although not everyone eats 365 peas at one meal.
-Another black-eyed pea tradition embodies putting a penny in the peas and the person that get the bowl of peas with the penny in it will have the best luck in the new year.
+Another black-eyed pea tradition embodies putting a penny in the peas and the person that gets the bowl of peas with the penny in it will have the best luck in the new year.

-Greens, which resembles folded paper money, symbolizes wealth and prosperity.
+Greens, which resemble folded paper money, symbolizes wealth and prosperity.
 Greens range from collards, mustard to sauerkraut depending on what region of the country or ethnic background you are from.
 Combine your greens with black-eyed peas and pork to triple your chances of wealth, prosperity and luck in the new year for a truly Southern New Year’s tradition.

 Other traditions that are common worldwide include watching fireworks and singing songs to welcome in the New Year as well as making New Year’s resolutions.
 One of the most well-recognized New Year’s Eve traditions in the United States is the dropping of a giant ball in New York City’s Times Square as the clock strikes twelve on New Year’s Eve.

 Beginning in 1907, the ball has dropped almost every year.
-Beginning as a 700-poound iron-and-wood orb, it has morphed into a brightly patterned sphere which is 12 feet in diameter and weighs almost 12,000 pounds.
+Beginning as a 700-pound iron-and-wood orb, it has morphed into a brightly patterned sphere that is 12 feet in diameter and weighs almost 12,000 pounds.
 Millions of people around the world watch every New Year’s Eve as the evening is celebrated with iconic live music and world-renowned stars in Times Square waiting for the ball to drop at the stroke of midnight and ring in the New Year.